XiangpengHao/VeryPM/README.md

 2. Garbage List
 3. Persistent CAS
 4. PM allocator (in progress)
+5. Pool Management (in progress)

 ## Features

-- Small, simple, feature-complete
+- Progressive: components are self-sufficient, you don't need to include the whole forest just for a leaf.

+- Non-intrusive: pointers are 8-byte, typings are C++ standard.

 - Header-only

-- Persistent memory support
+- Persistent memory support, tested on real device.

 - High performance